 UX – User Experience Design – This is about keeping your customer satisfied while using and interacting with your product and its constant improvements of usability and features.

-Click Through Rate is one of the most important statistics that every marketer should cherish, especially if they manage a lot of campaigns or take care of SEM (Search Engine Marketing).
-CTR shows the percentage of people who click on your advertisement after seeing it – a ratio between those who clicked and those who saw it and didn’t interact further.
+Click Through Rate (CTR) is one of the most important statistics that every marketer should cherish, especially if they manage a lot of campaigns or take care of SEM (Search Engine Marketing).
+Click Through Rate shows the percentage of people who click on your advertisement after seeing it – a ratio between those who clicked and those who saw it and didn’t interact further.

 CTA means call-to-action and it’s something that provokes the audience to react in a specific and defined way.
 It often uses imperative verbs.